ankitgin/awsredshift/README.md

 9. make sure you have installed python 3+ and boto3 installed.

 ## Limitations
-1.Use new cluster as a destination cluster is recommended to avoid namespace clashes which may result in migration failure.
+1. Use new cluster as a destination cluster is recommended to avoid namespace clashes which may result in migration failure.

 ## Notes
 1. Master user from source will not be copied to the destination as the destination will have its own master user.